Som-Energia/somenergia-tomatic/doc/tomatic-context.md

-# Tomatic Arquitecture - Context
+# Tomatic Arquitecture - Context Level

 This document summarizes Tomatic interactions with other entities (persons and systems).

 ![](tomatic-context.svg)

-## Interacting roles
+## Persons

 - Customer: Someone asking for support by phone (or other means?)
+	- Not direct interaction with the system but a key role
 - Agent: Someone attending support calls
 - Coordinator: Someone coordinating agents work
 - Administrator: Someone maintaining the platform as a system

 ## PBX (Irontech platform)

-The PBX is a system managing incomming calls and distributing it to the operators.
+The PBX is a system managing incomming calls and distributing them to the agents.

 Interactions:

-- Tomatic will update the database of users and extensions in the PBX
+- Tomatic will update the database of agents and their extensions to the PBX
-- Tomatic will setup in the PBX the extensions (operators) attending lines in a given moment
+- Tomatic will setup in the PBX the extensions (agents) attending lines in a given moment (the public attention queue)
 - Tomatic will pause and resume people on the queue at request
 - Tomatic will ask the PBX about statistical information (calls received/lost, timings...)
 - Tomatic will ask the PBX on the current status of the queue (line status, waiting lines...)
 - PBX will notify Tomatic of incomming calls as they arrive
-- [NIY] PBX will notify Tomatic noticeable realtime events (operators not responding,
+- [NIY] PBX will notify Tomatic noticeable realtime events (agents not responding...)

 ## Softphones (Linphone)